plausible-denial/notes/Snippets/from_markdown_to_ghost_cms.md

+---
-# Creating a Ghost CMS Site from markdown files
+title: 'Creating a Ghost CMS Site from markdown files'
+date: '2025-01-15'
+tags: 'ghost cms, markdown, tinkering, snippets'
+---

 This script accepts a directory of markdown files and publishes them to a ghost cms instance.